-Whistleblower legislation has historically focused on the public sector.
+Historically, Whistleblower legislation in Australia has focused on the public sector.

-Australian whistleblower protection rules are fairly comprehensive for the public sector, with federal and state legislation now covering all jurisdictions aimed at ensuring integrity and accountability in the public sector.
+Whistleblower protection laws have remained fairly comprehensive for the public sector, with federal and state legislation covering all jurisdictions aimed at ensuring integrity and accountability in the public sector.

 Federal and State public interest disclosure Acts :